wavefrontHQ/docs/pages/doc/authorization.md

 Our fine-grained **[access control](access.html)** allows administrators to protect sensitive information, for example, to restrict access to certain dashboards to the Finance team.

 * **Access control on individual objects** -- While permissions are global and apply, for example, to all dashboards, access control allows you to restrict who can view or view and modify individual objects (initially dashboards and alerts).
-* **Security preference for new objects** -- In high security environments, administrator can set a security preference so that all new dashboards and new alerts are accessible only to the creator and to Super Admin users.
+* **Security setting for new objects** -- In high security environments, administrator can set a security setting so that all new dashboards and new alerts are accessible only to the creator and to Super Admin users.

 ## Metrics Security Policy Rules

 Any Super Admin user or users with **Metrics** permission can view, create, and manage  [metrics security policy rules](metrics_security.html).

 Data protected by a metrics security policy rule can become completely invisible to users.
 * **Not visible in charts**.
 The chart either includes a warning that some metrics are protected, or, if all metrics are protected, the chart shows only the message.
 * **Not visible in alerts** (if **Secure Metrics Details** is checked for the alert).
 The alert fires based on the complete set of metrics, and the complete set is shown in notification images by default.
 A checkbox allows administrators to [hide alert details](alerts_notifications.html#alert-notification-with-secured-metrics-details) so that confidential metric are not shown.
 * **Not visible in auto-complete** in Chart Builder, Query Editor, Metrics browser, etc.